Troyzhenny/dxrend/README.md

 to start you need to ensure you have cmake installed and also Ninja (optional) to build the project.

 ### Quick note (for people using Zed)
-If you're using zed as well (this probably also pertain to vscode users, not sure) you'll need to add this line in CMakeLists.txt
+If you're using zed as well (this probably also pertain to vscode users, not sure, But Visual Studio IDE users can skip this step) you'll need to add this line in CMakeLists.txt
 This just helps clangd know where all your files and folders are.
 ```